Skip to main content

 Step 6: Season Immediately

-Transfer the hot fries directly into a large bowl and season generously with coarse sea salt the moment they come out of the fat.
-Tossing them immediately while they are still hot and slightly oily ensures the fry seasoning adheres rather than sliding off.
+Transfer the hot fries into a large bowl and season generously with coarse sea salt the moment they come out of the fat.
+Tossing immediately while still hot ensures the seasoning adheres rather than sliding off.

-Pro Tip: Smoked paprika, onion powder, or a small amount of cayenne are excellent additions to the fry seasoning blend.
-Keep the total fry seasoning light — the beef tallow flavor should remain the star.
+Pro Tip: Smoked paprika, onion powder, or a small amount of cayenne are excellent additions to the seasoning blend.
+Keep it light — the beef tallow flavor should remain the star.

 Frequently Asked Questions